Renowned Indian Dancer Dr. Uma Rele honoured with Maharashtra Gaurav Award - www.lokmattimes.com

 Renowned Indian Dancer Dr. Uma Rele honoured with Maharashtra Gaurav Award

-PNN Mumbai (Maharashtra) [India], March 13: Dr. Uma Rele, the esteemed Principal of Nalanda Nritya Kala Mahavidyalaya, Mumbai, has ...
+Mumbai (Maharashtra) [India], March 14: Dr. Smt.
+Uma Rele, the esteemed Principal of Nalanda Nritya Kala Mahavidyalaya, Mumbai, has ...

 Dr. Uma Rele’s journey in the world of dance is marked by dedication, excellence, and unwavering passion.
 After completing her B.A.
 Hons. in Economics & Political Science, her love for Bharata Natyam drew her to Nalanda Nritya Kala Mahavidyalaya, where she pursued her Masters with distinction.
 In 2001, she achieved another milestone by completing her doctoral research on ‘Nayikas, heroines of Indian Classical Dance', showcasing her profound understanding and expertise in the field.